ImmuneDynamics/ImmuneDynamics.github.io/team/thomas-ashhurst/ta-publications.md

 R Salomon\*, C Hall\*, **TM Ashhurst**\* (2019).
 Cytometry in the Era of the Human Cell Atlas (WS06).
 Part of K Czechowsk et al. (2019).
 [Cyt‐Geist: Current and future challenges in cytometry: Reports of the CYTO 2018 conference workshops](https://onlinelibrary.wiley.com/doi/abs/10.1002/cyto.a.23777).
 Cytometry Part A 95 (6), 598-644

-- Report from a workshop at CYTO 2018 on the use of cytometry in the era of the [Human Cell Atlas](http://humancellatlas.org/).
+- Published following a workshop at [CYTO 2018](https://onlinelibrary.wiley.com/doi/full/10.1002/cyto.a.23350) on the use of cytometry in the era of the [Human Cell Atlas](http://humancellatlas.org/).

 <br />
 <br />